dipteshkanojia/academic-kickstart/content/home/experience.md

   * Quality Estimation for Machine Translation
   * Post-editing for Machine Translation (Collaboration with the CFILT Lab, IIT Bombay)
   * Abbreviation and Acronym Identification
-  * Multilingual Translation in Healthcare domain
-  * Multilingual Translation of Sentiment in Tweets
-  * Automatic Video Description
-  * Computational Humour (Collaboration with the CFILT Lab, IIT Bombay)
-  * Fake News Detection with Evidence Summarization
 	"""

 [[experience]]